What is IVY?

-The current version of IVY is designed for middle school students (grades six through eight).
+The current version of IVY is designed for students (grades six through twelve).
 It is delivered in a small group format and consists of eight, one-hour long sessions.
 The sessions are as follows: 1) Introduction, 2) Coping and Relaxation Skills, 3) Share Your Story, 4) Connecting Experiences and Emotions, 5) Combatting Negative Thoughts, 6) Protect Yourself and Safely Help Others, 7) Social Problem-Solving Skills, 8) Closing and Celebration.
 Each session was designed to meet the two overarching goals of IVY: 1) reduce participants’ distress and increase coping skills and 2) teach participants how to protect themselves and others.

 Why Was IVY Created?